emissary-ingress/emissary/reference/core/crds.md

 ## CRDs and RBAC

 You will need to grant your Kubernetes service appropriate RBAC permissions to use CRDs.
-The default Ambassador RBAC examples have been updated, but the appropriate rules are
+The default Ambassador Edge Stack RBAC examples have been updated, but the appropriate rules are

 ```yaml
 rules: